Ekkehard-Schulze/indoor-climate-logger/README.md

 8. NTP time is supported only for Wifi enabled microcontrollers.

-4. On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for temperature readings.
+4. On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for 1-Wire temperature sensor readings.
 The Linux kernel auto-discovers 1-Wire temperature sensors on startup.
 You can connect different types of sensors to the same bus.
 The kernel supports 1-Wire sensor types DS18S20, DS1822, DS18B20,  DS28EA00,